sandra-bee/human-value-detection/README.md

 * labels-validation.tsv
 * labels-test.tsv

+The batch size during model training is set at 32, as this is the max size that didn't run out of memory on the test computer.

 ## TODO:
-* Data augmentation
+* Put data after augmentation into a dataframe
-* Write training/val losses to text file after generation so we can plot loss curves
 * Visualise results with confusion matrix(?)
 * Launch training on `deberta-v3-base` (instead of the `xsmall` version)
-* Tune hyperparameters, add early stopping during training
+* Tune hyperparameters
 * Improve the input.
-Currently, 2+ premises don't fit well with the template chosen
-* E.g. change input to "[premise] is in favour of [conclusion]", "[premise].
+Currently, 2+ premises don't fit well with the template chosen e.g. change input to "[premise] is in favour of [conclusion]", "[premise].
 These sentences upport [conclusion]"
 * Allow training on true max token length instead of capping early

 ## References